mellowtel-inc/mellowtel-js/README.md

 **How?**

 Companies need to retrieve publicly available data from the web.
-You get a share of the revenue they pay for providing access to the web thanks to user's that want to support you and share their unused bandwidth.
+You get a share of the revenue they pay for providing access to the web thanks to users that want to support you and share their unused bandwidth.

 # Key Features 🎯